MKrause-CyberSec/Red-vs-Blue-Project/README.md

 ![](Images/Searching.png)

-After you create your dashboard and become familiar with the search syntax, use these tools to answer the questions below:

 #### 1. Identify the Offensive Traffic

 Identify the traffic between your machine and the web machine:

-- Staring with a few searches in the 'Discover' area, we can find some interesting interactions.
+- Starting with a few searches in the 'Discover' area, we can find some interesting interactions.

-- Run `source.ip: 192.168.1.90 and destination.ip: 192.168.1.105` in which the source IP is your Kali machine and your destination machine is your web server.
+- Run `source.ip: 192.168.1.90 and destination.ip: 192.168.1.105` in which the source IP is the Kali machine and the destination machine is the web server.

 - Run `url.path: /company_folders/secret_folder/`.

 When did the interaction occur?

-- You know when the interaction happened so we will need to change the timeline that Kibana is searching to see that time period:
+- I know when the interaction happened so I changed the timeline that Kibana is searching to see that time period:

 ![](Images/show-dates.png)

-In your dashboard, look through the different panels and use this data to look through the results and notice the following interactions:
+In the dashboard, I looked through the different panels and used the data to look through the results and notice the following interactions:

 What responses did the victim send back?

-- On our dashboard, we can see the top responses in the `HTTP status codes for the top queries [Packetbeat] ECS`
+- On the dashboard, the top responses in the `HTTP status codes for the top queries [Packetbeat] ECS`

 	![](Images/Status-codes.png)

-- We can see `401`, `301`, `207`, `404` and `200` as the top responses.
+- `401`, `301`, `207`, `404` and `200` are the top responses.

-- We can also see with the `HTTP Error Codes [Packetbeat] ECS` panel:
+- It is also visible with the `HTTP Error Codes [Packetbeat] ECS` panel:

 	![](Images/Error-code.png)

-What data is concerning from the Blue Team perspective?
+The following data is concerning from the Blue Team perspective?

-- We can see a connection spike in the `Connections over time [Packetbeat Flows] ECS`
+- There was a connection spike in the `Connections over time [Packetbeat Flows] ECS`

   ![](Images/Connection-spike.png)

-- We can also see a spike in errors in the `Errors vs successful transactions [Packetbet] ECS`
+- There is also a spike in errors in the `Errors vs successful transactions [Packetbet] ECS`

   ![](Images/Error-spike.png)

 #### 2. Find the Request for the Hidden Directory

-In your attack, you found a secret folder.
-Let's look at that interaction between these two machines.
+In the attack, I found a secret folder.
+I looked at that interaction between these two machines.

-How many requests were made to this directory?
-At what time and from which IP address(es)?
+There were 68,112 requests that were made to this directory?
+At 00:35am on 28/02/2022 from which IP address(es)?

 - On the dashboard you built, a look at your `Top 10 HTTP requests [Packetbeat] ECS` panel: